 Intensive English Program

-Due to COVID19, this program is currently unavailable.
-We are hoping to have the next IEP cohort will begin
+This program is currently unavailable.
+We are hoping to have the next IEP cohort

 The Intensive English Program at Harper College is dedicated to providing excellent comprehensive language instruction for postsecondary students who are non-native speakers of English.
 Professionals in the field of teaching English to speakers of other languages (TESOL) use a variety of proven language teaching methods to prepare students for further academic study or employment in the United States.
 This learner-centered program is offered on a full-time basis to both international students and residents of the United States.